- Take a day trip from Santiago to the coastal gems of Viña del Mar and Valparaiso

 Day 13: Easter Island: Orongo & Ahu Akivi

-The second tour involves a trip about a mile inland to visit Ahu Akivi.
-This ahu is unique in that, not only is it home to seven moai, but in ancient times it also doubled as a celestial observatory.
-That's right, this is where islanders came to stargaze.
-An interesting feature is that the seven moai all face sunset during the spring equinox and their backs are to the sunrise during autumn.
-While here you'll take a short hike to two other archaeological sites: the cave of Ana Te Pahu, the largest cavern on Rapa Nui, and the Puna Pau volcano, which for ancient islanders doubled as a quarry in which they extracted the rocks necessary to carve the moai.
+The second tour takes you about a mile inland to visit Ahu Akivi.
+This remarkable site is home to seven moai, and in ancient times it doubled as a celestial observatory.
+In other words, this is where islanders came to stargaze.
+An interesting feature is that the seven moai all face sunset during the spring equinox, and their backs are to the sunrise during autumn.
+While here, you can visit the extinct volcano of Puna Pau, which served as the quarry for the red scoria stone which adorned the island's iconic statues.
+Following the tours, you'll be transferred back to your hotel to spend the evening at your leisure.

-This marks your last day on the island.
-Depending on your flight schedule, you should have some time to explore Rapa Nui a bit more before transferring to the airport.
+Today marks your last day on the island!
+Depending on your flight schedule, you should have some free time to explore Rapa Nui a bit more before transferring to the airport.
 You'll then hop a flight back to Santiago and catch your connecting flight home.
+Safe travels!